 Funding Priorities

 - Projects that involve resource sharing (i.e. Will more than one farm benefit from the project?
-Can the research, knowledge, and resources acquired through the grant be shared with others?)
+Can the knowledge, and resources acquired through the grant be shared with others?)

 Funded Topics